2qx/awesome-bitcoin-cash/README.md

 ## Projects dedicated to listing or enabling eCommerce.

-- [The Accept Bitcoin Cash Initiative](https://acceptbitcoin.cash) - list of merchants and stores.
 - [Use.Cash](https://usecash.com/) - Guide for using cryptocurrency like cash.
 - [Bitgree](https://www.bitgree.com) - service to privately purchase goods on Amazon.com and others at a discount.